JLJ19/OC_SORT-From-MATLAB/README.md

 # OC_SORT-From-MATLAB
-This is quick example showing how to pass a detection file to OCSORT from MATLAB and get the tracking results in return.
+This was tested with Python 3.8 and MATLAB 2021a.
+Make sure you have python setup with MATLAB.
+This is quick example showing how to pass a MOT-Challenge detection file to OCSORT from MATLAB and get the tracking results in return.
+A description of the methodology of OCSORT can be found https://github.com/noahcao/OC_SORT and https://arxiv.org/abs/2203.14360.

 The python script run_ocsort_once.py was adapted from the original author's work which can be found here: https://github.com/noahcao/OC_SORT/blob/master/tools/run_ocsort_public.py

 Only a minor change was made to the OCSORT class init function.
 To ensure you are using an up-to-date version of OCSORT, you can copy over the files from here: https://github.com/noahcao/OC_SORT/tree/master/trackers/ocsort_tracker and place them in the equivalent folder of this project.
-Then look at the class definition of OCSORT and the init function that I have in my copy and make sure they are the same.
+Then compare my class definition / init function of OCSORT to the official copy and make sure they are the same.
 The change I made was just to try to ensure that variables are passed in and not overwritten.
 I am not maintaining this repo, it is only there for the benefit of the OC_SORT community - hopefully it is useful and saves you a couple hours.

-This was tested with Python 3.8 and MATLAB 2021a.
-Make sure you have python setup with MATLAB.